drbitboy/PLC_tripper/README.md

     INP_NAME(B) 0--->   -----+    +------

     Where:
-      INP_NAME is the name of the input; see below for (B) the bit value contributed to the integer when this bit is 1 0 represents the signal for the PLC to detect a 0 1 represents the signal for the PLC to detect a 1
+      INP_NAME is the name of the input
+      (B) the bit value contributed to the integer when this bit is 1 0 represents the signal for the PLC to detect a 0 1 represents the signal for the PLC to detect a 1